Research

 This research was conducted by Matsuyama Akinobu at Rokkasho Fusion Institute of the National Institutes for Quantum and Radiological Science and Technology (QST), in cooperation with Sakamoto Ryuichi and his research group at the National Institute for Fusion Science (NIFS).

-The above study was published in Physical Review Letters on December 15, 2022.
+The above study was published in Physical Review Letters, a journal by the American Physical Society on December 15, 2022.

 Publication